wzsyrrr/machine_learning_assement/README.md

 ## Prerequisites

 - Access to BlueCrystal 4 (BC4) cluster
-- Git installed on your local machine
+- Git installed on your hpc machine

 ## Steps